|

 Early literacy program - nursery rhymes, songs, books and more!

-Thursdays, 10.30 - 11 am March 14 - April 18 for children 0-3 years old REGISTRATION IS MANDATORY, Friends of the Library membership required ($25/year) CHESS CLUB
+Thursdays, 10.30 - 11 am October 30 - December 4 children 0 - 3 years old REGISTRATION IS MANDATORY Friends of the Library membership required ($25/year) MANGA DRAWING

 Introduction to coding with this user-friendly program especially conceived for young children